- How do I make a hire enquiry?

 We pay you any money we owe you up to 30 days in arrears (I.E. We'll settle up within a month of the last day of your show).

-Clare will handle settling up (clare [at] thecockpit [dot] org [dot] uk) so please let her know how you'd like to receive your money.
+Akilah is our finance dept will handle settling up (finance [at] thecockpit [dot] org [dot] uk) so please let her know how you'd like to receive your money.
 By far the fastest way is Paypal so do let us know if you have an account.
 Note that the slowest method (for us) is actually BACS, and we can't pay in cash.